How to Apply

 There is no additional work, actual credit hours or fees associated with the equivalency hours and they do not appear on your transcript.

 In order to receive equivalency hours, your department must submit a G-14 to the Graduate School.
 If you have any questions about this, please check with your advisor or the Graduate School.

-Summer enrollment for GTAs/GRAs is not required by the Graduate School but may be required by the student's graduate program.
+Summer enrollment for GTAs/GRAs is not required as long as the student was enrolled during the Winter semester OR is admitted or enrolled in the fall semester.
+However, students may be required to be enrolled by the student's graduate program.
 The student should discuss summer enrollment with the graduate program director.
 If the GTA/GRA is not enrolled or is enrolled less than half-time (5-6 hours), the GTA/GTA title may be held but the student cannot claim the FICA exemption.
 FICA exemption is allowable only when a student is enrolled half-time.
 If a student is not enrolled in the summer and working on campus, the student will need to pay for a summer parking sticker through the Parking and Transportation office.

 PAY SCALE MINIMUMS

 $1250/semester or $2500/nine month appointment

 .5 FTE (20 hours/week or two courses)

 $3750/semester or $7500/nine month appointment

 Summer appointments for all student levels is normally 2/9s of a nine month appointment

 Any Graduate Teaching Assistant or Graduate Instructor who is the primary instructor of a course, lab or section and who holds a .5 FTE appointment is eligible for faculty/staff parking.
 The hiring department should contact the Graduate School with the names of students who are eligible to receive a faculty/staff parking authorization form.
 GTAs/GIs will be required to pay for these parking stickers.
 Contact the Parking and Transportation office for information on costs.